adamdecaf/nescala-2015/talks.md

 # Speed, Correctness, or Simplicity: Choose 3
 By Tom Switzer (@tixxit)

+- write macros so we don't over-allocate above the absolute minimum allocs needed
+  - Also uses value classes to just bind as references, not allocs

 # Path Dependent Types Through the Looking Glass
 By Owein (@OweinReese)